Aashishsharma/Learnings/Javascript/Functions.md

 // do next for of iteration will get next paginated commits
 ```
 In web-development we often meet streams of data, when it flows chunk-by-chunk.
 For instance, downloading or uploading a big file.
 We can use async generators to process such data, but they don't improve performance.
-Us them wgile creatinf a library so that consumers can easily consume using for of loop
+Use them while creating a library so that consumers can easily consume using for of loop
 Another usecase
 Infinitely Repeating Array
 ```javascript